jneimantokbox/annotation-widget/README.md

 Customizing the toolbar
 -----

-You can customize the annotation toolbar by specifying menu items and their associated actions, as well as your own color palette.
+You can customize the annotation toolbar by specifying menu items and their associated actions, as well as your own color palette:

 1. [Customizing Menu Items](#customizing-menu-items)
 2. [Adding a Custom Color Palette](#adding-a-custom-color-palette)